-Lady Gaga Has A New Man- Who Is Christian Carino?
+Lady Gaga Has A New Man — Who Is Christian Carino?

 A photo posted by Lauren Cohan (@laurencohan) on

-It appears that the pop star has already gotten close to Carino’s family and was spotted with a girl who looked to be Christian’s daughter Bella to the Tommy Hilfiger fashion show with her.
+It appears that the pop star has already gotten close to Carino’s family, and was spotted with a girl who looked to be Christian’s daughter, Bella, at the Tommy Hilfiger fashion show with her.

 Lady Gaga and actor Taylor Kinney were previously engaged, however, the couple called off the wedding in July, according to Daily Mail.